MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableSmtpParsing
-This setting disables SMTP Parsing for Network Protection.
+This setting disables SMTP parsing for network protection.
-The accepted values are 0 and 1
+The accepted values are 0 and 1.
-1- 		SMTP parsing is disabled.
+- 1 - SMTP parsing is disabled.
-0 (Default)- 	SMTP parsing is enabled.
+- 0 (Default) - SMTP parsing is enabled.

 ```yaml
 Type: Boolean